-He was Professor of Ethics at the University of Surrey, UK until May 2008, and is now Visiting Professor in Buddhist Ethics at that university.
-He is currrently meditation teacher at an Alcohol & Drug Rehab Centre, and also teaching meditation at Whiteley Village (a village for the elderly).
-Previously he was the voluntary chair of the ethics committee of a major hospice for 12 years and chair of a NHS Trust mental health ethics committe.
-He is an international speaker and writer on the ethics of professionals, organizations and new technologies.
-He was the founder of ‘Freedom to Care’, a whistleblower support group, and founder of the International Centre for Nursing Ethics (now International Care Ethics Observatory, I.C.E.).
+He was Professor of Ethics at the University of Surrey, UK until May 2008, and then Visiting Professor in Buddhist Ethics at that university, retiring in 2019.
+He has been a meditation teacher at an Alcohol & Drug Rehab Centre and at a village for the elderly.
+Previously he was the voluntary chair of the ethics committee of a major hospice for 12 years and chair of a NHS Trust mental health ethics committee.
+He is an international speaker and writer on the ethics of professionals, organisations and new technologies.
+He was the founder of ‘Freedom to Care’, a whistle-blower support group, and founder of the International Centre for Nursing Ethics (now International Care Ethics Observatory, I.C.E.).

 Board of Trustees

 New Buddha Way is run by the Board of Trustees (three women, three men) and a group of other volunteers.